Exploring Hong Kong’s Minimum Wage Landscape in 2023

 As MWC noted in its findings, increasing minimum wages in such an economy can force enterprises to reduce headcount, leading to unemployment.

 As such, the government may freeze the statutory minimum wage rate until the economy bounces back.
-Between 2011 and 2018, when the Hong Kong economy was in a better position, the minimum wage rate increased from HKD 28 to HKD 37.5.
+Between 2011 and 2018, when the Hong Kong economy was in a better position, the rate of base salary increased from HKD 28 to HKD 37.5.
 However, from 2019 until 2023, it has only increased from HKD 37.5 to HKD 40.

 Hong Kong’s government faces significant public pressure to reconsider the mechanism of deciding minimum wages in light of the protests and demonstrations.